sungsoo-ahn/2025/_posts/2025-05-07-positional-embedding.md

-(RoFormer [2021] <d-cite key="su2021roformer"></d-cite>) has also shown that RoPE has *long-term decay*, meaning tokens with larger relative positional distances naturally exhibit weaker connections.
+RoFormer (Su et al. [2021] <d-cite key="su2021roformer"></d-cite>) has also shown that RoPE has *long-term decay*, meaning tokens with larger relative positional distances naturally exhibit weaker connections.
 This aligns intuitively with the idea that distant tokens should carry less influence on each other, improving context relevance.
 Additionally, RoPE enables *linear self-attention* models to incorporate relative positional embeddings, making it a versatile choice for efficient attention calculations.
 RoPE also enhances sequence length flexibility, allowing models to work with varying sequence lengths.
 However, RoPE’s extrapolation performance on sequence lengths much longer than those seen during training is somewhat limited.

 ## RoPE in Vision Trasformers